cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 ### Aiken validator experiment

 As part of thw workshop, we explored how hard it would be to implement one of the Hydra validators in `aiken`.
-After roughly 2 hours of work we had a `hydra-node` running, tests passing and benchmarks of verifying one step in the Hydra protocol using aiken.
+After roughly two hours of work we had a `hydra-node` running, tests passing and benchmarks of verifying one step in the Hydra protocol using aiken.